-Pursuant to the terms of the First Reserve Registration Rights Agreement, for a period of two years following the CPJV Closing Date, the Partnership will have a right of first offer in connection with certain sales by First Reserve or any of its Affiliates of its common units.
+Pursuant to the terms of the 2022 Registration Rights Agreement, Oasis Petroleum and certain of its subsidiaries agreed not to directly or indirectly sell or otherwise dispose of their common units received in the LP Merger for a period ending 90 days following the Closing Date, subject to certain exceptions, including a pro rata dividend of such common units to Oasis Petroleum's stockholders.
+Additionally, for a period of two years following the Closing Date, the Partnership will have a right of first offer in connection with certain sales by Oasis Petroleum and its subsidiaries of its common units.

-First Reserve is a holder of approximately 10.7% of our outstanding common units as of March 30, 2023.
-In addition, First Reserve has one representative on the board of directors of the General Partner that it designated pursuant to the terms of the Voting Agreement, who was deemed an independent director by the board of directors of the General Partner.
+Oasis Petroleum is a holder of approximately 21.6% of our outstanding common units.
+In addition, Oasis Petroleum has two representatives on the board of directors of the General Partner that it designated pursuant to the terms of the Director Nomination Agreement, both of whom were deemed independent directors by the board of directors of the General Partner.
+Oasis Petroleum and its affiliates are parties to certain commercial agreements with the Partnership and its subsidiaries as successor to Oasis Midstream pursuant to the LP Merger.
+Accordingly, Oasis Petroleum may be deemed our "affiliate," as that term is defined in Exchange Act Rule 12b-2.

-We have prepared the table and the related notes based on information supplied to us by the selling unitholder on or prior to March 30, 2023.
+We have prepared the table and the related notes based on information supplied to us by the selling unitholder on or prior to February 11, 2022.
 We have not sought to verify such information.
 Other information about the selling unitholder may change over time.

 Maximum Percentage of

 Common Number of Common Units

 Units Common Units to Beneficially Owned

 Beneficially be Sold Pursuant Following the

 Selling Unitholder Owned(1) to this Prospectus Offering(2)(3)(4)

-FR XIII Crestwood Permian Basin Holdings LLC 11,275,546 11,275,546

-(1) Consists of 11,275,546 common units held directly by First Reserve.
-FR XIII Charlie AIV, L.P. is the managing member of First Reserve.
-First Reserve GP XIII, L.P. is the general partner of FR XIII Charlie AIV, L.P.
-First Reserve GP XIII Limited is the general partner of First Reserve GP XIII, L.P.
-Gary Reaves is a Managing Director and member of the Board of Directors of First Reserve GP XIII Limited.
+Oasis Petroleum Inc. 20,985,668 20,985,668

-(2) Based on 105,351,735 common units outstanding as of March 30, 2023.

-(3) Assumes that the selling unitholder will sell all of the common units offered pursuant to this prospectus.
-We cannot assure you that the selling unitholder will sell all or any of the common units.

-(4) Pursuant to Rule 416 of the Securities Act, this registration statement also shall cover any additional common units that become issuable, in connection with the common units registered for resale hereby, as a result of any unit distribution, split, combination or similar transaction or conversion on a greater than ten to one basis.
+- (1) Consists of 11,769,668 common units held directly by OMS Holdings and 9,216,000 common units directly held by Oasis Investment Holdings LLC ("OIH"), OMS Holdings is the managing member of and owns an 87.3% membership interest in OIH.
+Oasis Petroleum North America LLC ("OPNA") owns the remaining 12.7% membership interest in OIH.
+Oasis Petroleum LLC ("Oasis LLC") directly owns 100% of the outstanding membership interests in each of OMS Holdings and OPNA, and Oasis Petroleum directly owns 100% of the outstanding membership interests in Oasis LLC.
+Accordingly, Oasis Petroleum may be deemed to be indirect beneficial owners of the securities held by OIH and OMS Holdings. - (2) Based on 97,638,394 common units outstanding as of February 11, 2022. - (3) Assumes that the selling unitholder will sell all of the common units offered pursuant to this prospectus.
+We cannot assure you that the selling unitholder will sell all or any of the common units. - (4) Pursuant to Rule 416 of the Securities Act, this registration statement also shall cover any additional common units that become issuable, in connection with the common units registered for resale hereby, as a result of any unit distribution, split, combination or similar transaction or conversion on a greater than ten to one basis.